DanCyNyx/WIP-quickshell-dots/README.md

 so around January?

-PS: The flesh and blood font is in the Bloodborne folder
+PS: The flesh and blood font is in the Bloodborne folder or from here (FontSpace){https://www.fontspace.com/flesh-and-blood-font-f42504}